minsun-ss/argo_ocean_data_analysis/README.md

 Seems like there is a richness of data for the Estuary and Gulf of St Lawrence, and I think there is argo data for this area as well?

 TODO:
 - Find EU data source for weather forecast and historical weather data
 - Play with the data, choose a scope for Tuesday
 - If we go with Gulf of St Lawrence data, double check to make sure Gulf data is in Argo data to have overlapping data sets.

+UPDATES  - I guess we could read our commits, but this might be easier. :)
+- Started exploring the pelagic fish data (see pelagic_analysis.ipynb)
+- Started filling out the proposal doc and changed up formatting a bit!
+Highlighted in yellow what is wanted from us to fill in the doc, the rest of the words are ours.
+- Added pelagic fish data to our data folder - we can use this as a repository for data as a copy to whatever we push to db.
+- Added an etl folder (actually, set it up as a package) - so we can set up the code to push data into a database or pull out of it.
+Should also be where we house our API calls.